spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 .. image:: img/say_hello_world_tool_properties.png
    :align: center

 Press *execute project* |execute| button on the toolbar.
-This will execute the Tool template 'hello world', which in turn will run the main program file *hello_world.py* in a dedicated process.
+This will execute the Tool specification 'hello world', which in turn will run the main program file *hello_world.py* in a dedicated process.

 You can see more details about execution in the *Event Log*.
 Once it's finished, you will see its output in